 Q: How do I get a business license in Ohio?

 A: In almost all cases, the State of Ohio requires businesses to register with the Ohio Secretary of State’s office.
 This registration is often referred to as a business license.
-You may also be required to apply for a specific license or permit to operate a business.
+You may also be required to apply for a specific license or permit to operate a food business in Ohio.
 To learn more, go to business.ohio.gov/starting and click on the drop-down menu under “Checklists.”
 For additional information please refer to the Following the Law page on the portal.

 Q: How much does it cost to start a business?